 Together we will discuss the challenge you face and identify your goals.
 Then I'll guide you into a relaxed, focused state using personalized guidance to help you access the resources you need to change the way you think, feel and behave, and regain control in your life.
 The new learning is reinforced through audiorecordings you listen to throughout the week.

 How does it work?

 Hypnotherapy helps you merge what you “know” intellectually with what you feel emotionally.
-For example, if you want swing across a gorge, but you're too afraid; or you want to respond to your child with kindness and model respectful communication, but you continue to respond with explosive anger.
-Hypnotherapy helps you release the stuck feeling so you can swing across the gorge or respond differently to your child.
+For example, if you want to travel, but you're afraid of flying; or you want to respond to your child with kindness and model respectful communication, but you continue to respond with explosive anger.
+Hypnotherapy can help you get on the plane or respond differently to your child.